Skip to content

 Copy Key ID

-Finally, you need to get your App ID that was assigned to your new app and add that to your Apple App Store settings in Draftbit.
+Finally, you need to get your App ID that was assigned to your new app.

 • Go to App Store Connect go to the Apps.